drew-walkerr/NVDRS-social-isolation/README.md

 ## Data

 Access to the NVDRS Restricted Access Database requires approval from the NVDRS RAD review committee, consisting of scientific and data analysis experts within CDC's National Center for Injury Prevention and Control.
-More information on application procedures can be fuound here: https://www.cdc.gov/nvdrs/about/nvdrs-data-access.html
+More information on application procedures can be found here: https://www.cdc.gov/nvdrs/about/nvdrs-data-access.html

 ## Code